 You should be aware that you don’t always need a lawyer in a VA case.
 If you are filing for the first time for benefits, you may be able to handle the case on your own or with the help of a Veterans Service Representative (VSO).
 These representatives offer free legal services to veterans—you do not have to be a member of their organization.
 The best way to determine if your case should be handled by a lawyer or a VSO, is to ask.
 You can contact my office and talk with me about your case.
 I will be able to explain how to best approach it and whether or not you need an attorney’s help.
-VA Watchdog, run by a non-lawyer, has developed a detailed checklist of considerations for hiring an attorney, find there article here.
+VA Watchdog, run by a non-lawyer, has developed a detailed checklist of considerations for hiring an attorney.

 Changes to Rules for Veterans Hiring Lawyers

 In the past, veterans were not allowed to involve a lawyer with the appeals of the decisions made by the VA Regional Offices.
 They were only allowed to hire lawyers when cases went to the U.S. Court of Appeals for Veterans Claims.
 Fortunately, things changed in 2007.
 As of June 2007, veterans are permitted by law to enlist legal help with appeals at the VA Regional Office level.

 Does Hiring a Lawyer make my case go faster